Image sprites, a bandwidth and server trip saver

 The rest of us are confused, concerned, excited, or willfully ignorant to what this will mean.

 Up until now things have been moving fast in technology, but we haven't seen anything yet.
-Innovation for Generation AI will accelerate at a pace . . .
+Innovation for Generation AI . . .

 Up until now our focus has been foundation code and information architecture.
 In explaining information architecture I emphasize storytelling while purposefully deemphasizing design.
 Here is why:

 Firstly, think about what your pages do, not what they look like.
-Let your design flow from the services which they will provide to your users, . . .
+Let your design flow from the services which they will provide to . . .